webix-hub/docs/data/desktop/binding_details.md

 $$("grid").bind( $$("tree"), "$level");
 ~~~

-JSON of a tree item of such kind is as follows:
+Input JSON of such a tree is as follows:

 ~~~js
 { id:"..", value:"..", data:[